yufeizhao/yufeizhao.github.io/research.md

 * [The bipartite swapping trick on graph homomorphisms](http://arxiv.org/abs/1104.3704) \\
   _SIAM Journal on Discrete Mathematics_ 25 (2011), 660--680.
   <a class="btn btn-secondary btn-sm" href="slides/indep_hom_poster.pdf">poster</a>

+* [The number of independent sets in an irregular graph](https://arxiv.org/abs/1805.04021) (with Ashwin Sah, Mehtaab Sawhney, and David Stoner)   <a class="btn btn-secondary btn-sm" href="https://yufeizhao.wordpress.com/2018/05/12/the-number-of-independent-sets-in-an-irregular-graph/">blog</a>

 **More sums than differences sets**
 <a class="btn btn-secondary btn-sm" href="slides/mstd.pdf">slides</a>